Light Painting Photography

 Red Bull Wake Boarding

-Rad new project from light painting photographer Patrick Rochon working with Red Bull Illume and SNAP Orlando, Check it out.
+Rad new project from Light Painting Photographer Patrick Rochon, in collaboration with Red Bull Illume and SNAP Orlando.
+Check it out!

-The lengths to which photographers and athletes go to nail a shot is often extreme — especially with sights on an entry into Red Bull Illume in mind.
+The lengths to which photographers and athletes go to nail a shot is often extreme — especially with sights set on an entry into Red Bull Illume.

-Just a few miles down the road from the lights and magic of Disney World and Universal studios was the setting for this light-painting photo shoot at Orlando, Florida’s OWC Cable Park.
-Onsite were Red Bull wake riders Adam Errington, Dallas Friday and Mike Dowdy.
+Just a few miles from the lights and magic of Disney World and Universal Studios, this stunning Light Painting photo shoot took place at Orlando, Florida’s OWC Cable Park.
+On-site were Red Bull wake riders Adam Errington, Dallas Friday, and Mike Dowdy.

-After the park closed to the public, photographer Patrick Rochon shot the Red Bull Riders as they attacked the sliders and kickers on boards tricked out with intricate LCD lighting.
-Play the video above for a behind-the-scenes look at the shoot, which took place over three nights in late March.
+After the park closed to the public, photographer Patrick Rochon captured breathtaking images of the Red Bull riders as they carved across sliders and kickers—on wakeboards rigged with intricate waterproof LED lighting systems.
+The behind-the-scenes video above documents the three-night shoot, which took place in late March.

-Some of the most inspired by the project were the athletes themselves.
-“It really is my movements painting this picture and helping this photo come to life!” says Errington, the 24-year-old wakeboarder at the top of his game.
+The athletes were inspired by the process itself.
+“It really is my movements painting this picture and helping this photo come to life!” said Adam Errington, age 24, a top-ranked wakeboarder.